 Let's hear it for the humble carrot!
 This sweet and healthy ‘everyday’ veg packs it all in.
-Great flavour, fantastic colour, and if you're one for believing the old story, they can even help you to see better in the dark.
+Great flavor, fantastic color, and if you're one for believing the old story, they can even help you to see better in the dark.

 So what happened?
-When did orange become the preferred colour?
+When did orange become the preferred color?

 For whatever reason, the orange variety has stuck but look out for the ‘heritage’ varieties at farmers markets and grocers, their mix of purple, yellow, orange and white are especially appealing to cook with and look absolutely great served as a side dish.

 Carrots are rich in beta carotene which your body converts into vitamin A. It's often tricky to know whether cooking vegetables will enhance or reduce their nutritious value and unfortunately there's no simple rule.
 But in the case of carrots, nutrition is enhanced by consuming them cooked.
 In fact, it only takes 100 grams of carrots to get more than your daily value of vitamin A.